websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/upgrading-liferay/upgrade-basics/database-upgrade-options.md

 # Database Upgrade Options

-When a release, update, or fix pack has database schema changes, it's helpful to know the options for applying them.
-Here you'll find the database upgrade options for each schema change level and learn the basic process for pairing an upgrade option with your DXP/Portal installation type.
+When a release, update, or fix pack has database schema changes, it's helpful to know the options for applying the changes.
+Here you'll find the database upgrade options for each schema change level and learn the general steps for using each upgrade option with your DXP/Portal installation type.

 Here are the database upgrade options: